 Determine Past Expenses

-Figure out how much money you have spent on other expenses too and write it down in a bullet journal.
+Figure out how much money you have spent on other expenses and write it down in a bullet journal or on a budget sheet.

 Cash By Paycheck

-It’s smart to use cash according to your paycheck.
-When you get paid, cash out your paycheck into your cash envelopes.
-You must leave some of your paycheck in your bank account if you have automatic bill payments.
+It’s wise to use cash according to your paycheck schedule as you work on setting up your cash envelope system.
+When you get paid, cash out your paycheck and sort the money into your cash envelopes.
+Remember that you must leave some of your wages in your bank account if you have automatic bill payments.

-I prefer to pay all of my bills manually if I can.
-However, there are some services that want automatic debt or credit card payments only.
+I personally prefer to pay all my bills manually and with cash, if I can.
+However, some services want automatic debit or credit card payments only.

 Use a Spreadsheet

-Using a spreadsheet is helpful to manage your expenses, but can be difficult to create.
-Consider checking out the Mom Beach Monthly Budgeting Spreadsheet to budget your expenses.
+Using a spreadsheet is helpful to manage your expenses but can be challenging to create.
+Check out the Mom Beach Monthly Budgeting Spreadsheet to budget your expenses.
 There is a cash by paycheck tab in our spreadsheet as well as other tabs!

 Click here to get the Mom Beach Monthly Budget Spreadsheet!

 Create categories for each envelope and write the budgeted amount on that envelope.
-Go to the bank and request cash in $20’s, $10’s, $5’s, and $1’s for your envelopes.
+Then, go to the bank and request cash in $20’s, $10’s, $5’s, and $1’s for your envelopes.
+Put the allotted money into each categorized DIY cash envelope.
+If you have loose change, you can put that in the envelope too.

-On your free cash envelope template I have typed “Amount”.
-Put the amount on each categorized envelope in this area.
+On each envelope template, I have typed “Amount.”
+Write the amount on each categorized envelope in this area.
 When you have spent some money, cross off the past amount and put the current amount.

 I have provided plenty of space for you to do this with multiple lines.